 Generally speaking, discovery is the process by which you and your opposing party to a legal case can obtain information from the other party in preparation for a trial.
-In many divorce or child custody cases, requests for discovery will be sent along with an Original Petition.
+In many divorce or child custody cases, discovery requests will be sent along with an Original Petition.
 Discovery is an important part of a case and can be essential in developing strategies to be used in a trial.
-On the other hand, discovery can be used to help both sides to your case arrive at reasonable settlements in mediation rather than pressing on to a trial.
+On the other hand, discovery can be used to help both sides of your case arrive at reasonable settlements in mediation rather than pressing on to a trial.

 How extensive will the discovery process be in your case?
 First, we would need to consider you and your opposing party's willingness to request specific pieces of information about the other.
-Your financial, social and familial relationships with each other are all relevant in a family law case.
-Your attorney can craft requests for documents, responses to questions and other information that can take a great deal of effort to produce.
-However, if you and your spouse have had little in the way of financial problems, marital infidelity or other problems then your discovery process may be more informal or simple than other folks.
+Your financial, social, and familial relationships with each other are all relevant in a family law case.
+Your attorney can craft requests for documents, responses to questions, and other information that can take a great deal of effort to produce.
+However, if you and your spouse have had little in the way of financial problems, marital infidelity, or other problems then your discovery process may be more informal or simple than other folks.

-Next, how complex (or simple) your case it would impact how extensive the discovery process would be in your case.
-If you and your spouse are in agreement on how custody is going to be situated after your divorce as far as where the kids will live primarily, then that is a huge advantage to you all.
+Next, how complex (or simple) your case would impact how extensive the discovery process would be in your case.
+If you and your spouse agree on how custody is going to be situated after your divorce as far as where the kids will live primarily, then that is a huge advantage to you all.
 The more contentious your case is as far as custody is concerned, there is greater cause for extensive and detailed discovery.
 Add in issues like family violence and substance abuse and you have a potentially combustible situation that may call for detailed discovery to be done.

 What to do if you are a father who wants primary custody of your child?

 We can talk about all the fancy legal jargon and strategies under the sun, but ultimately what you are needing to do in your family law case is that you are a better parent than your wife.
 It may seem strange to break your case down to this level, but it is the truth.
 This does not mean that you need to show that you are the father of the year, or that your wife is a degenerate.
-It only means that you must present yourself as the more suitable parent to being named as the primary caretaker of your kids.
+It only means that you must present yourself as the more suitable parent to be named as the primary caretaker of your kids.

 It is not uncommon for judges to be confronted with a choice between the lesser of two evils when it comes to deciding whether a mother or father should be named as the primary caretaker of the kids.
 Hopefully, this is not the case with you and your family, but keep in mind that you do not have to have a perfect record as a dad to be named as the primary caretaker of your child.